markrofail/multi-modal-deep-learning-for-vehicle-sensor-data-abstraction-and-attack-detection/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── regnet.py      <- Functions to construct the regnet
+    │   ├── regnet.py      <- Functions to construct the Regnet
     │   │
     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py